ALVIN02-ui/NeonDemonPortfolioProject4/README.md

   - A commerce page that contains the merchandise that neon demon sell
   - A page that highlights the sponsers for neondemon for extra promotions toward the studio.
+  - Emails that send out to all clients for promotions available

 ## Testing